codefellows/seattle-201d48/class-06/README.md

 - The DOM
 - Lab prep

-## One-on-one meetings

-- Sam will do 15-minute one-on-one meetings with each student during Weeks 2 and 4 of the course.
-- The goal of the meetings is to provide an opportunity for individual feedback and for students to ask any questions they may have.
-- You can book your meeting at [this link](https://sam-201d48.youcanbook.me/); be sure to make a note of your meeting time as you will not get an email reminder or otherwise be able to go back into the system and access your time slot.
-- The meetings will be done in one of the little conference rooms in "The Catacombs"; just head over at your time.

 ## Readings

 - ["Understanding The Problem Domain Is The Hardest Part Of Programming"](http://simpleprogrammer.com/2013/07/15/understanding-the-problem-domain-is-the-hardest-part-of-programming/) (Sonmez)